𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝’𝐬 𝐍𝐢𝐠𝐡𝐭 𝐉𝐨𝐮𝐫𝐧𝐞𝐲 𝐓𝐨 𝐀𝐥-𝐌𝐚𝐬𝐣𝐢𝐝 𝐀𝐥-𝐀𝐪𝐬𝐚 – 𝐓𝐡𝐞 𝐅𝐚𝐫𝐭𝐡𝐞𝐬𝐭 𝐌𝐨𝐬𝐪𝐮𝐞 𝐢𝐧 𝐉𝐞𝐫𝐮𝐬𝐚𝐥𝐞𝐦 – 𝐄𝐱𝐢𝐬𝐭𝐞𝐧𝐜𝐞 𝐎𝐟 𝐌𝐚𝐬𝐣𝐢𝐝 𝐀𝐥-𝐚𝐪𝐬𝐚 𝐃𝐮𝐫𝐢𝐧𝐠 𝐈𝐬𝐫𝐚’ 𝐖𝐚𝐥 𝐌𝐢𝐫𝐚𝐣

 The Gospels relate how Jesus rebuked his disciples when they admired the Temple’s beauty from the Mount of Olives: “His disciples came to point out to him the buildings of the Temple.
 But he answered them, ‘You see all these, do you not?
 Truly, I say to you, there will not be left any stone upon another.'”
 (Matthew 24:1-2).

-Art historians such as Nuseibah and Grabar have reached a similar conclusion concerning the Christian attitude towards the Temple Mount:
+Art historians such as Nuseibah and Grabar have reached a similar conclusion concerning the Christian attitude toward the Temple Mount:

 More importantly, not only was the Haram left barren, but that very barrenness was given the Christian significance of fulfilling Christ’s prophecy, “There will not be left here one stone upon another that shall not be thrown down” (Mark 13:2).
 The ruins of the Jewish Temple and whatever else had been there were to remains as signs of the triumph of Christianity.

-Thus the Christians preferred to leave Temple as it was after its destruction; it was left abandoned and became a place of dumping city garbage.
+Thus the Christians preferred to leave Temple as it was after its destruction; it was left abandoned and became a place for dumping city garbage.
 It would not be out of place to cite the attitude towards Jerusalem in the early Christian literature.
-We will take the examples from the writings of John Chrysostom and Athanasius, both of them contemporaries.
+We will take examples from the writings of John Chrysostom and Athanasius, both of their contemporaries.

 John Chrysostom of Antioch was the founding father of Christian anti-semitism, whose writing against Jews are extremely vitriolic and of bad taste (no wonder the Christian Church honoured him!).
 He lived during the period (4th century CE) when Christian eschatology was being linked to Jerusalem or (euphemistically) the Temple Mount.